gustavribeiros/gustavribeiros/README.md

 ### Oi, eu sou o Gustavo! 👋

-- 🖥️ Cloud Engineer with years of experience in various sectors, certified by leading technology companies such as Amazon, Microsoft, Google and Astronomer.
+- 🖥️ Extensive experience in diverse sectors with certifications from major tech companies (Amazon, Microsoft, Google, Astronomer).
+Proven ability to lead and foster community engagement as leader of a Google partner community in Brazil and active participant in programs such as Google Developer Groups, Innovators Hive, Google Cloud AI Trusted Tester, and GitHub Developer.
+Proficient in multiple programming languages and experienced in innovative data platform projects across Latin America.
 Speaker at technology events in Brazil and abroad.
-Leads a Google community in Brazil, the GDG Cloud Brasília - part of Google Developer Groups global program.
-Has extensive experience in innovative data platform projects and multicloud environments throughout Latin America.
-Currently focused on Cloud FinOps and working as a technology and innovation specialist for Brazilian federal agencies, dedicated to promoting effective solutions for problems and fostering a culture of continuous transformation.
-In 2025, he will start studies at Thomas Edison State University.
-A new degree is coming!
+Currently specializing in Cloud FinOps and serving as a technology and innovation specialist for Brazilian federal autarchies, focused on solving complex problems and driving a culture of continuous transformation.

 ### 🚀 Skills
 <div style="display: inline_block">